-Once you created your project and uploaded source files for localization, it’s time to decide who will translate and proofread your content.
-This article covers all the possible approaches you can mix and match to meet your personal needs and preferences.
+Once you’ve created your project and uploaded source files for localization, it’s time to decide who will translate and proofread your content.
+Denne artikel dækker alle de mulige tilgange, som kan bruges/kombineres til opfyldelse af behov og præferencer.

-Invitér så mange oversættere og korrekturlæsere til dit projekt, som kræves.
-You can also give the manager access to a lead translator or project manager to manage the translation process for you (invite translators, meet deadlines, and maintain quality).
+Invitér så mange oversættere og korrekturlæsere til projektet, som kræves.
+You can also give the language coordinator or manager access to trusted project members to manage the translation process for you (invite translators, meet deadlines, and maintain quality).

-Send email invitations or share an invitation link with access to your localization project in Crowdin.
-Du kan invitere:
+Send email invitations or share invitation links with access to your localization project in Crowdin.
+Der kan inviteres:

-Nogle af oversættelsesbureauerne er integreret i Crowdin via API’er.
-These agencies are marked with icon next to their names in the marketplace.
-When you decide to work with them, Crowdin forwards your untranslated data directly to the agency, and after the translation is completed, it is uploaded back to the project.
+Some of the transition agencies are integrated with Crowdin via API.
+These agencies are marked with the icon next to their names in the store.
+When you decide to work with them, Crowdin forwards your untranslated data directly to the agency, and once completed, the translations are uploaded back to the project.

 Configure these engines to use manual or automated pre-translation via MT.
 A human translator can also review those translations and do post-editing if needed.
 Otherwise, you can configure an MT of your choice so the machine translations will be shown in the Editor as suggestions to assist your translators.